 Suggested plugins undergo testing throughout the year.
-However,Oklahoma CareerTech's IT and digital delivery staff upgrade the agency's Moodle servers once a year over several weeks during the summer.
-The staff must rigorously test each new plugin in an online testing environment, because a new plugin has the potential to cause server issues.
-For this reason, requests for plugins for an upcoming school year must be received before July 1.
-Requests received after this date, plugins that meet the necessary requirements will be tested for possible implementation mid-year during the December break.
+However, the service provider and server administrator update the system only twice a year—in June and during the winter holiday break when fewer schools are in session.
+The staff must rigorously test each new plugin in an online testing environment, because a new plugin has the potential to damage the server.
+For this reason, requests for plugins for an upcoming school year must be received before May 1.
+Plugin requests received after this date will be tested for possible implementation during the December break.

 Please remember, too, that any installed plugin may be dropped in the future if it becomes incompatible after a system upgrade.